dbt-labs/docs.getdbt.com/website/docs/docs/contributing/documenting-a-new-adapter.md

 ## Topics and Pages to Cover

 The following subjects need to be addressed across three pages of this docs site to have your data platform be listed on our documentation.
-After the corresponding pull request is merged, we ask that you link to these pages from your adapter repo's `REAMDE` as well as from your product documentation
+After the corresponding pull request is merged, we ask that you link to these pages from your adapter repo's `REAMDE` as well as from your product documentation.

+ To contribute all you will have to do make the changes listed in the table below.

+ For example say I want to document my new adapter: `dbt-ders`.
+For the "Connect" page, I will make a new Markdown file, `ders-profile.md` and add it to the `website/docs/reference/warehouse-profiles/` directory.

 | How To...            | File to change within `/website/docs/`                       | Action | Info to Include                                                                                                                                                                                      |